jcbendernh/copilot-chat-history-databricks/README.md

 When finished, your external location should look like the screenshot below. <BR>
 ![External Location](img/external_location.png)

-3. Using the Databricks Git Integration with Git Folders

-## Under Construction ##
+3. Using the Databricks Git Integration with Git Folders, you can import these notebooks into your Databricks workspace.
+To do so, clone this repository to your GitHub environment and add your cloned repository to your Databricks environment via Git Folders.
+For more on this procedure, see [Azure Databricks Git folders](https://learn.microsoft.com/en-us/azure/databricks/repos/).